 - Step 1 – What are you good at?

 In other words, what have you done or what can you do?
 That’s your potential.
 When you work in your potential, you will experience greater productivity, confidence, and courage to make needed changes.

 - Step 2 – What is important to you?

 On a deeper level, why do you exist?
 That’s your purpose.
 It is who you are becoming and what you were born to do.
 Without purpose, we can get distracted by days filled with empty activity, bouncing from one thing to another, or feel victimized by the pressing demands of others.
 Covey shares several spirit-leading questions to uncover your purpose: “What is life asking of you?
 What gives your life meaning?
 What do you feel like you should be doing?
 What is your conscience directing you to do?”
 I encourage you to answer all of these questions.

 That is, what do you enjoy or love doing?
 That’s your passion.
 Working in your passion energizes you.
 Without passion, you will likely be bored, lacking the enthusiasm that lights your path.

 Look at where your answers to these three questions overlap and you will find your “best-fit” career — the work you are uniquely and wonderfully designed to do.
 Your answers will validate what you have to offer, clarify the core values that drive your decisions and actions, and give you the motivation to go after your goals and dreams.

 Do Your BEST Work and Live in Harmony With Life

-I didn’t completely understand this in 2009, but it is no surprise now why I am so inspired by the type of coaching I do, because I am perfectly aligned for it.
+I didn’t completely understand this in 2009, but today it is not surprising why I am so inspired by the type of coaching I do, because I am perfectly aligned for it.
 It is my best work!